Jack Lemmon (1925-2001)

 He went on to establish himself as one of Hollywood's finest acting talents particularly with his two most creative partnerships, firstly with with director Billy Wilder and then with actor Walter Matthau.
 He appeared in two comic masterpieces directed by Wilder, the classic 'Some Like It Hot' in 1959, co-starring Tony Curtis and Marilyn Monroe, and 'The Apartment' in 1960 with Shirley Maclaine.
 He was nominated for the Academy Best Actor Award for both movies.

-Wilder again teamed him up with Shirley Maclaine in 'Irma la Douce' in 1963 and in 1966 paired him for the first time with the other great creative partner in his career, Walter Matthau in 'The Fortune Cookie', and later in 'The Front Page' in 1974 and 'Buddy Buddy' in 1981.
+Wilder again teamed him up with Shirley Maclaine in 'Irma la Douce' in 1963 and in 1966 paired him for the first time with the other great creative partner in his career, Walter Matthau in 'The Fortune Cookie', and later in 'The Front Page' in 1974.
 He and Matthau were good friends and their screen chemistry was immediately obvious.
 In 1968 they teamed again for the screen adaptation of Neil Simon's 'The Odd Couple'.
-Their styles complimented each other perfectly - Lemmon's nervy, neurotic Felix and Matthau's laid-back, slobbish Oscar Madison.
-Matthau figured in Lemmon's only venture into directing when, in 1971 he was directed by Lemmon in 'Kotch' for which Matthau received a nomination for Best Actor Oscar.
+Their styles complimented each other perfectly - Lemmon's nervy, neurotic Felix Unger, and Matthau's laid-back, slobbish Oscar Madison.
+Matthau figured in Lemmon's only venture into directing when, in 1971 he was directed by Lemmon in 'Kotch' for which Matthau received a nomination for the Best Actor Oscar.

 Although best known and remembered for his comedic roles, Lemmon was also a very able dramatic actor.
-His first major dramatic part came in 1963 in Blake Edwards's study of an alcoholic marriage, 'Days of Wine and Roses' and he played a pitiable middle-aged businessman in 'Save the Tiger' in 1973, for which he won the Academy Best Actor Award.
+He got rave reviews for his first major dramatic part in 1963 in Blake Edwards's study of an alcoholic marriage, 'Days of Wine and Roses', and he played a pitiable middle-aged businessman in 'Save the Tiger' in 1973, for which he won the Academy Best Actor Award.
 He also gave two of his best performances in the political thrillers - 'The China Syndrome' in 1979 and 'Missing' in 1982 - each of which earned him a Best Actor award at the Cannes Film Festival.

 Lemmon married twice, firstly in 1950 to actress Cynthia Stone with whom he had a son, Chris, and the second time, from 1962 until his death in 2001, to actress Felicia Farr, with whom he had a daughter, Courtney.

-Jack Lemmon died on June 27, 2001 of colon cancer.
+Jack Lemmon died on June 27, 2001 at the age of 76.
 He is buried at Westwood Village Memorial Park Cemetery in Westwood, California.
 The inscription on his headstone reads: "Jack Lemmon - in".

 Jack Lemmon Academy Awards